pavlin-policar/opentsne-paper/figures/README.md

 ## Generate figures

-Once you have obtained the preprocessed `.h5ad` files, you can replicate all the t-SNE figure from the manuscript simply by running
+Once you have obtained the preprocessed `.h5ad` files, you can replicate all the figures from the manuscript (excluding benchmarks) by running

 ```bash
 bash generate_figures.sh